upgautamvt/BlueSWAT/README.md

 ### Monitor

-You can use minicom to monitor the output:
+You can use minicom to monitor the output in WSL:
 ```
 sudo minicom -D /dev/ttyACM0
 ```